Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Results and Discussion

-Fig.~\ref{fig:results_validation}a shows a slice, through the centre of the z-axis, of the 3D refractive index distribution used in this test.
-The results of the simulations are shown in Fig.~\ref{fig:results_validation}b for the single domain and in Fig.~\ref{fig:results_validation}c for the domain decomposed into three subdomains along the x-axis.
-The relative error between the two is just $1.7\cdot 10^{-4}$, confirming the validity of our domain decomposition approach.
+Fig.~\ref{fig:results_validation}a shows a slice through the centre of the z-axis of the 3D refractive index distribution used in this test, without absorbing boundaries.
+The results of the simulations are shown without absorbing boundaries in Fig.~\ref{fig:results_validation}b for the single domain \one{of simulation size $60 \times 50 \times 50$ wavelengths} and in Fig.~\ref{fig:results_validation}c for the domain decomposed into three subdomains along the x-axis\one{, each of size $20\times50\times50$ wavelengths}.
+The relative error between the two is just $2\cdot 10^{-4}$, confirming the validity of our domain decomposition approach.

 Fig.~\ref{fig:results_validation}d shows the residual as a function of the iteration number for the two simulations.
-It can be seen that the residual decreases monotonically, which is a key property of the MBS.
-The single-domain simulation converged in 409 iterations in 2.3 seconds, while the 3-domain simulation converged in 2,908 iterations in 11.7 seconds.
-The $7 \times$ increase in the number of iterations is due to a lower scaling coefficient $c$, with $a_d=2$ (Eq.~\eqref{eq:c_scale2}).
-Although this is a significant increase in the number of iterations, this factor is independent of the number of subdomains along an axis, as we will analyse in more detail in Section~\ref{subsubsec:results_subdomains}.
+It can be seen that the residual decreases monotonically, which is a key property of the MBS and is also conserved in our domain decomposition method.
+The single-domain simulation converges (i.e., reaches a relative residual of $10^{-6}$) in 584 iterations in 6.7 seconds, while the 3-domain simulation converges in 1751 iterations in 8.1 seconds.
+The $3 \times$ increase in the number of iterations is due to a lower scaling coefficient $c$, with $a_d=2$ (Eq.~\eqref{eq:c_scale2}).
+Although this is a significant increase in the number of iterations, this factor is independent of the number of subdomains along an axis, as we analyse in more detail in Section~\ref{subsubsec:results_subdomains}.